amscanne/hibera-build/README.md

 * GET

     Watch on the given key.
 Takes a `rev` query parameter.
+Also takes an optional `timeout` parameter.

 * POST